IllyaMoskvin/nixie-counter/README.md

 Long story short, what you find here is the end result.
 My nixie counter connects to Wi-Fi using an ESP8266.
 It queries a Python microservice that's running on e.g. my desktop computer and displays whatever number gets returned.
 This allows me to easily change what the counter displays, without having to reflash it.

 Over time, what this project represents has shifted in practice to be less about the Art Institute's data and more about my own workflows.
 For example, yes, it can display [artworks updated since 9 AM CT](server/aic.py), but it can also display the [current word count of a Markdown file](server/wc.py).
-But the core idea of having a physical manifestation of some digital count has stayed constant.
+But the core idea of having a physical manifestation of some digital count with an emphasis on measuring work has stayed constant.

 This repository contains a write-up of the project, along with designs for the enclosure and all related code.
 This was my first woodworking and Arduino project.
 As such, this write-up is written from the perspective of a beginner.
 Some parts here may seem obvious to more seasoned makers.
 If you spot any mistakes or misconceptions, please [open an issue](https://github.com/IllyaMoskvin/aic-nixie/issues).